-The study consisted in the assessment of the contamination of water samples with VTEC belonging to the "top 5" serogroups involved in human infections (O157, O111, O26, O103, and O145).
-In the absence of specific international standards for water, the method developed for the detection of VTEC in foodstuffs (CEN/ISO TS 13136) was adapted to this particular matrix.
-Two artificially contaminated water samples were sent to the laboratories that accepted to participate in the PT.
+The study consisted in the assessment of the contamination of seed samples with VTEC belonging to the "top 5" serogroups involved in human infections (O157, O111, O26, O103, and O145).
+Although seeds are not included in the field of application of the standard ISO/TS 13136 for the detection of VTEC in foodstuffs, this method was adapted to this particular matrix.
+Two artificially contaminated seed samples were sent to the laboratories that accepted to participate in the PT.